In

 didn't have enough capital to run the station for the length of

 time that it would have taken me to get profitable.
-Maxwell
+Max

 Richmond contacted me to take him as a partner.
 Which I did.